ibm-cloud-docs/sell/software-faq.md

 To find all FAQs for {{site.data.keyword.cloud_notm}}, see our [FAQ library](/docs/faqs).

+## What's the difference between onboarding an Operator from my repository and onboarding an Operator from Red Hat?
+{: #onboard-operator-GitHub-vs-RedHat}
+{: faq}

+One major difference is the packaging format: an Operator from a repository and an Operator bundle for an Operator from a Red Hat registry.
+For more information about the difference in packaging formats, see [Importing a version from your private catalog](/docs/sell?topic=sell-sw-validate#sw-validate-add).

+## Can I update an operator that was onboarded from the Red Hat registry?
+{: #update-operator-redhat}
+{: faq}

+Yes, see the FAQ item in this topic, [How do I update my software?](/docs/sell?topic=sell-thirdparty-sw-faqs#update-versions)
+* To reload a software version, see [Reloading a software version](/docs/sell?topic=sell-software-reload).
+* To add another version of your software, see [Adding a version of your software](/docs/sell?topic=sell-add-version-software).

 ## What types of software can I add to the {{site.data.keyword.cloud_notm}} catalog?
 {: #supported-sw}
 {: faq}